ming-ddtechcg/openshift-nuodb-ce/README.md

 # NuoDB OpenShift CE Templates

-Public repository for the NuoDB CE OpenShift template.
+Public repository for the NuoDB CE OpenShift templates.

 ## Image Availability

 The templates reference images stored in the RHCC / Registry.
 Other images exist in case you don't have a RHCC account.
-The templates are parameterized so you can alter which image you pull.
+The templates are parameterized so you can configure which image is used.
 The set of permissible images are as
 follows:

 | image  | operating system | default  |